 - has a dedicated textbook for supporting students

-This course is designed to meet the needs of students who wish to continue the study of Mathematics beyond GCSE but for whom AS Level study may not be immediately appropriate.
+This course is designed to meet the needs of students who wish to continue the study of Mathematics beyond GCSE and are considering taking A level Mathematics.

 Course specification: OCR J292 (9-1)

 Classical Greek can be taken as an additional subject, taught in after-school classes on Wednesday from 4.15-5.45pm.
 Students from St Bede’s Inter-Church School and other local schools join our students for these lessons.

 All the benefits of a Latin qualification are also realised by students of Classical Greek.
 Additionally, students will be learning a language using a different alphabet and will be introduced to some fascinating stories.